New Jersey Route 24: History

-Following the completion of the freeway, the former signed route of Route 24 between the junction with US 202 in Morristown and the John F. Kennedy Parkway became a western extension of Route 124.
+Following the completion of the freeway, the former signed route of Route 24 between the intersection with US 202 in Morristown and the JFK Parkway became a western extension of Route 124.
 The western portion between Route 57 and Route 182 in Hackettstown and US 202 officially had the Route 24 designation removed as the road has always been county-maintained rather than state-maintained.
-The New Jersey Department of Transportation has tried to remove signs from this section, but locals protested because of their familiarity with the Route 24 designation.
-Along this route, the road is known as CR 517 from the Morris County/Warren County border to the Long Valley section of Washington Township, CR 513 from Long Valley to Chester Borough, and CR 510 from Chester Borough to Morristown.
+The New Jersey Department of Transportation (NJDOT) has tried to remove signs from this section, but locals protested because of their familiarity with the Route 24 designation.
+Along this route, the road is known as CR 517 from the Morris-Warren county line to the Long Valley section of Washington Township, CR 513 from Long Valley to Chester, and CR 510 from Chester to Morristown.
 This route is also known as Old Route 24 along with its names and county route numbers.